jhpyle/docassemble/_docs/development.md

 One useful feature is the "step" invoked by "I wait forever."
 If you run this step, the browser will stay open and you can use it.
-This can be helpful if you want to use [lettuce] to bring you to a particular step in your interview, without you having to re-do all of the steps by hand.
+This can be helpful if you want to use [Lettuce] to bring you to a particular step in your interview, without you having to re-do all of the steps by hand.

-For more information about how automated testing works, read the documentation for [lettuce].
-You may also wish to read about the [Behavior-Driven Development] concept in general before starting to use [lettuce].
+For more information about how automated testing works, read the documentation for [Lettuce].
+You may also wish to read about the [Behavior-Driven Development] concept in general before starting to use [Lettuce].

 # Workflow for making changes to the core docassemble code